Review of Nelson's analysis of Bell's theorem: Introduction

 \section{Introduction}

 In $1935$, Einstein, Podolsky and Rosen (EPR) wrote an article in which they denied that quantum theory would be a complete theory of nature \cite{Einstein}.
 Around $1951$, Bohm gave a more testable outline of the so-called ``EPR paradox'' \cite{Bohm,Bohm2}.
 He described a thought experiment with one source that ejects particles having opposite spin to two spatially separate Stern-Gerlach magnets of variable orientations, see Fig. \ref{fig:1}.
 Then, in $1964$, Bell published a theorem about this paradox in the form of an inequality.
 It made clear that hidden variable theories fulfilling certain conditions would contradict quantum mechanics.
-Bell called these conditions ``locally causal'' and explained them in detail in \cite{Bell3}.

 In his first publication on that topic, Bell wrote: ``If hidden parameters would be added to quantum mechanics, there must be a mechanism, whereby the setting of one measuring device can influence another spatially separated device'' and the signal involved has to ``propagate instantaneously'' \cite{Bell2}.
 However, Bell's first contribution underwent several modifications.
 Over the years, more and more instructive proofs of his inequality were constructed by him and others.
 A collection of all of Bell's fundamental articles can be found in \cite{Bell}.
 Finally in $1969$, Clauser, Holt, Shimony and Horne (CHSH) brought the inequality of Bell into a form suitable for experimental investigation \cite{HoltHorneClauserShimony}.